justinkeatingdev/LabSignup/README.md

 IF YOU HAVE PREVIOUSLY HAD THIS APP YOU NEED TO REMOVE IT FROM YOUR COMPUTER FIRST
 1. Go to Control Panel
 2. Go to Uninstall Programs
-3. Right click on "Lab Sign In" and uninstall
+3. Right click on "VANEOHS Simulation Center Sign In" and uninstall
 4. Here is link for better directions https://support.microsoft.com/en-us/windows/uninstall-or-remove-apps-and-programs-in-windows-4b55f974-2cc6-2d2b-d092-5905080eaf98#:~:text=In%20search%20on%20the%20taskbar,select%20Uninstall%20or%20Uninstall%2FChange.

 ------